ATFutures/who3/README.md

     origin-destination and route network levels; and (3) simulating the impacts of these scenarios on walking and cycling levels citywide.

-3.  **Prototype App** Concurrent with the preceding two stages, the prototype app will be set-up and served from a stable web location, and will be maintained for the duration of the project.
+3.  **Prototype app** Concurrent with the preceding two stages, the prototype app will be set-up and served from a stable web location, and will be maintained for the duration of the project.

-4.  **Health Impacts** The output of the previous stages will be combined to enable comparison of scenarios in terms of their impact on health-economic measures.
+4.  **Health impacts** The output of the previous stages will be combined to enable comparison of scenarios in terms of their impact on health-economic measures.

-5.  **User Manual** Final stages of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilize, and provide feedback on the tool.
+5.  **User manual** Final stages of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilize, and provide feedback on the tool.
 As stated above, the tool itself will be